cdapio/cdap/cdap-docs/reference-manual/source/java-client-api.rst

   // Construct the client used to interact with CDAP ProgramClient programClient = new ProgramClient(clientConfig);

-  // Start a Procedure in the WordCount example programClient.start("WordCount", ProgramType.PROCEDURE, "RetrieveCounts");
+  // Start a Service in the WordCount example programClient.start("WordCount", ProgramType.SERVICE, "RetrieveCounts");

   // Fetch live information from the HelloWorld example
   // Live info includes the address of an component’s container host and the container’s debug port,
   // formatted in JSON
-  programClient.getLiveInfo("HelloWorld", ProgramType.PROCEDURE, "greet");
+  programClient.getLiveInfo("HelloWorld", ProgramType.SERVICE, "greet");

-  // Fetch program logs in the WordCount example programClient.getProgramLogs("WordCount", ProgramType.PROCEDURE, "RetrieveCounts", 0,
+  // Fetch program logs in the WordCount example programClient.getProgramLogs("WordCount", ProgramType.SERVICE, "RetrieveCounts", 0,
                                Long.MAX_VALUE);

-  // Scale a Procedure in the HelloWorld example programClient.setProcedureInstances("HelloWorld", "greet", 3);
+  // Scale a Service in the HelloWorld example programClient.setServiceInstances("HelloWorld", "greet", 3);

-  // Stop a Procedure in the HelloWorld example programClient.stop("HelloWorld", ProgramType.PROCEDURE, "greet");
+  // Stop a Service in the HelloWorld example programClient.stop("HelloWorld", ProgramType.SERVICE, "greet");

   // Start, scale, and stop a Flow in the WordCount example programClient.start("WordCount", ProgramType.FLOW, "WordCountFlow");